 In the Lakota-Sioux language the words "Waniyetu Wowapi" translate to "Winter Count."
 Winter Count images marked a notable occurrence amongst the Sioux people as a timeline of significant year in events.

-These collections of Winter Count catalogues (traditionally etched, painted, and/or drawn on buffalo hides later muslin fabric) are a pictorial accounting of the past years happenings.
+These collections of Winter Count catalogues (traditionally etched, painted, and/or drawn on deer, elk, antelope or buffalo hides later muslin fabric) are a pictorial accounting of the past years happenings.
 Ultimately serving as a traditional "history book."
 With - Tradition As Prevention - as a core value of the Tipi Project, it is this traditional way of preserving information for generations to come that is being revised and reclaimed, as we continue to battle the HIV/AIDS epidemic in native communities.

 Winter Counts pictured below were painted by various American Indian Community House members.
 The Winter Counts pictured here (left to Right) are: "Last Winter," 2001 - Marty Prairie, and a reproduction of "Measles, a historical Winter Count by Cloud Shield, 1882 - 1883.
 The image shows a body covered with many speckles, indicating the measles rashes on tribal members bodies.

 Indigenous peoples have survived many epidemics in the past.
 HIV/AIDS will be another epidemic they will survive as well.
 Members of the American Indian Community House who are from various indigenous backgrounds carried large reproductions of historical Epidemic Winter Counts onto the stage of the famous Apollo Theatre in Harlem, NYC, during the opening of Manhattan's 2015 World AIDS Day event .
 Indigenous community members kicked of the event blessing the stage with their dancing, singing, and prayers.